bravokid47/metaSpectraST/README.md

 Hierarchical clustering of samples can be performed based on their SI<sub>N</sub> or SC profiles.
 But before that, SI<sub>N</sub> or SC profiles need to be normalized.

 ### Normalization
-Normalization of SI<sub>N</sub> or SC profiles can be performed by simply diving by the sum of the SI<sub>N</sub> or SC in each data set.
+Normalization of the SI<sub>N</sub> or SC profiles can be performed by simply diving by the sum of the SI<sub>N</sub> or SC in each data set.
 Note that the file ``` consensusPep_SIn.csv``` can be used for hierarchical clustering directly as it has been normalized by the sum of the SI<sub>N</sub> in each data set already.
 Alternatively, run the following command to normalize the SI<sub>N</sub> or SC profiles.
 The ```normalize``` module normalizes the data using the trimmed mean of M-values (TMM) normalization method implemented in the edgeR package.

 ```shell
 metaspectrast normalize -u unnorm_consensusPep_SI.csv